gear-foundation/vara-wiki/docs/node/local-chain.md

 ## Conclusion

-Running a local Gear chain is one of the most effective ways to experiment safely and understand how different components interact.
+Running a local Vara chain is one of the most effective ways to experiment safely and understand how different components interact.
 Once everything is configured, it becomes a flexible tool for contract testing, runtime upgrades, and integration checks.

 ### Remember to: